jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 *Pivotal Cloud Cache* (PCC).

-This is the final step in our journey to the cloud and SBDG makes this a non-event!
+This is the final step in our journey to the cloud and [spring-boot-gemfire-name] makes this a non-event!

-While SBDG handles most application development concerns, *Pivotal Cloud Cache* (PCC), in conjunction with *Pivotal Platform*, handles most operational concerns.
+While [spring-boot-gemfire-name] handles most application development concerns, *Pivotal Cloud Cache* (PCC), in conjunction with *Pivotal Platform*, handles most operational concerns.